bettr-casino/slots-game-plugins/README.md

 Here is how it works (Short Version):
 1. We create challenge.
 2. You solve challenge.
 3. We like solution.
 We give you worthless tokens.
+You not happy.
 You wait.
-You not happy.
 4. We mangle everything up into new Bettr Casino Slots App.
 Now we wait.
 You still wait.
 5. Users see ...
 Ooh, new App.
 Fancy!
-They play.They pay!
+They play.
+They pay!
 We share revenue with you.
 You happy.
 We happy.

 Here is how it works (Winded version):